-Any member of staff who receives information regarding a bomb on-site must immediately inform the Headteacher or a member of senior management in their absence.
+Any member of staff who receives information regarding a bomb on-site must immediately inform the Executive Headteacher or a member of senior management in their absence.

-9. First Aid Procedure (also see the First Aid Policy)
+10. First Aid Procedure (also see the First Aid Policy)

-There will be at least 5 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least 2 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the board outside the office.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school office.

-First aid boxes are kept in all classrooms and the first aid room.
-The First Aid Coordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
+First aid boxes are kept in the school office, disabled/ staff toilet and classrooms.
+The First Aid Co-ordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
 Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.

 All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or County Council's on-line incident reporting system.

-The minor injuries form and "bump notes" will be located in the first aid room and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence .
+The minor injuries form and "bump notes" will be located in first aid box at Laughton and the first aid folder at Firle and should be completed by the person administering first aid.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Executive Headteacher or in their absence Head of Schools.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.